Wayne Cegielski

 Wayne Cegielski (born 11 January 1956) is a former Welsh under-21 international footballer.
-A defender, he played 282 league games in a thirteen-year career in the Football League.
+A defender, he played 282 league games in a 13-year career in the Football League.

 An FA Youth Cup winner with Tottenham Hotspur in 1974, he played on loan at Northampton Town, before joining German side Stuttgarter Kickers in 1975.
 He played in the United States for the Tacoma Tides, before heading to Welsh club Wrexham in 1976.
-He helped the club to the Third Division title in 1977–78, before they reached the Welsh Cup final in 1979.
-He signed with Port Vale in July 1982, and won promotion out of the Fourth Division in 1982–83, also being named as the club's Player of the Year.
+He helped the club to the Third Division title in 1977–78 before they reached the Welsh Cup final in 1979.
+He signed with Port Vale in July 1982 and won promotion out of the Fourth Division in 1982–83, also being named as the club's Player of the Year.
 He joined Blackpool in 1985, as the club won promotion out of the Fourth Division.
-He then spent a two-year spell with Hereford United, before joining non-league Worcester City in 1987.
+He then spent two years with Hereford United before joining non-league Worcester City in 1987.
 His final club was Northwich Victoria.

 Career

-Cegielski started his career at Tottenham Hotspur in May 1973, and was a member of the FA Youth Cup winning side of 1974.
-However he didn't play a First Division game for Terry Neill's side, and was instead loaned out to Fourth Division side Northampton Town.
+Cegielski was a schoolboy at Cardiff City.
+He was not taken on as an apprentice at age 15.
+He was instead offered terms with Tottenham Hotspur and went on to turn professional with the club in May 1973, and was a member of the FA Youth Cup winning side of 1974.
+However, he didn't play a First Division game for Terry Neill's side, coming close on Boxing Day when Mike England passed a late fitness test.
+Cegielski was instead loaned out to Fourth Division side Northampton Town.
 He played eleven league games for Bill Dodgin's "Cobblers".

-He left White Hart Lane in 1975, and linked up with German side VfB Stuttgart.
+He left White Hart Lane in July 1975 and linked up with German side VfB Stuttgart after being spotted playing in a tournament in Switzerland.
 He played five games in 2.
-Bundesliga for István Sztáni's "Reds" in 1975–76, before he departed for the United States to play for Tacoma Tides in the ASL.
+Bundesliga for István Sztáni's "Reds" in 1975–76, before he departed for the United States to play for Tacoma Tides in the American Soccer League.

-He returned to the UK in September 1976, and signed with Third Division Wrexham, then managed by John Neal.
+He returned to the UK in September 1976 and signed with Third Division side Wrexham, then managed by John Neal.
 The "Red Dragons" finished fifth in 1976–77, one point behind promoted Crystal Palace.
 Arfon Griffiths took the reins for the 1977–78 campaign, and Wrexham topped the division with 61 points.
+Cegielski finished second to Gareth Davies in the club's Player of the Year vote.
 Wrexham retained their Second Division status in 1978–79, and qualified for the European Cup Winners' Cup after reaching the final of the Welsh Cup, where they lost out to Shrewsbury Town.
 A mid-table finish followed in 1979–80, before they avoided relegation in 1980–81 by just two points.
-Mel Sutton took charge for the 1981–82 campaign, however this time the club finished two points away from safety, and were relegated back into the third tier.
+Mel Sutton took charge for the 1981–82 campaign; however, this time, the club finished two points away from safety and was relegated back into the third tier.